 This journal provides immediate open access to its content on the principle that making research freely available to the public supports a greater global exchange of knowledge.

-The journal has no Article Processing Charge (APC).
+The journal has no Article Submission Charge (ASC) and no Article Processing Charge (APC).

 Sources of Support